damontecres/Wholphin/README.md

 ### User interface

+- Customize the home page to see the content you are interested in
+    - Use poster or thumb images, show/hide titles, add/remove/re-order different types of rows!
 - A navigation drawer for quick access to libraries, favorites, search, and settings from almost anywhere in the app
 - Integration with [Jellyseerr](https://github.com/seerr-team/seerr) to discover new movies and TV shows
 - Option to combine Continue Watching & Next Up rows